brunoluiz/go-lab/NOTES.md

 These are notes I am gathering from my experiments.

+# 2024-02-18

+- As the handlers start to grow, perhaps is better to keep each method in separate files, making it easier to fuzzy search.
+It might reach a point though where there are too many files.

+# 2024-02-16

+- Seems `oapi-codegen` does not like schemas with nested $ref calls...
+Had to place it back to `openapi/main.yaml` again

 # 2024-02-15

 - Continued playing with UberFX, but now it is in a better shape